linxia25/cpnt262-a5/README.md

 ## Comments

-The most difficult part of this assignment is to display the products separately according to the ID of different products.
-I tried to use TONY’s code in Saturday’s class, but the server kept telling me that the page could not be found.
-I couldn’t find the reason, So I asked other students about the relevant content.
+The most difficult part of this assignment is to display the single product by title.
+At the beginning, I spent a lot of time facing an undefined error.
+After consulting with TONY, I finally realized that in any http link there will be a string instead of a number.
+Thank you Tony!

 ## Attributions
 - [Logo.jpg](https://www.designevo.com/ "Logo") by DesignEvo.